 Unnamed craftspeople and, later, modernist makers once clearly saw the democracy of this natural Finnish resource.
 Today, choosing pine is unconventional, but here at Vaarnii we can think of no better material to demonstrate our ideals of unorthodox making, brutal yet beautiful design.

-- All pine wood is harvested from sustainably managed Finnish forests, is FSC certified and slow grown.
+- All pine wood is harvested from sustainably managed Finnish forests, is PEFC certified and slow grown.

 - Pine is a soft wood (although ours is the hardest soft wood you can find) and so will suffer some dents and scratches over time.
 We ask you to embrace and enjoy these characterful signs of aging.